iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 Is true for the above definition.
 Whenever it's not mentioned whether $f$ is convex or not, please stick with the second definition regardless whether there is a bar or not.

-Regardless of the fact that it's called the generalized gradient, the function $-|x|$ doesn't have generalized gradient at the point $x = 0$.
+Regardless of the fact that it's called the regular subgradient, the function $-|x|$ doesn't have generalized gradient at the point $x = 0$.

 **Source**: